dask/dask/docs/source/array-design.rst

 the lengths of the inner tuples are equal to the number of blocks along each dimension.
 In the example illustrated above this value is as follows::

-    ((5, 5, 5, 5), (8, 8, 8))
+    blockdims = ((5, 5, 5, 5), (8, 8, 8))

 Note that these numbers do not necessarily need to be regular.
-They often start that way but change shape after complex slicing.
-Some operations however do require/expect certain symmetries in the block-shapes.
-Matrix multiplication for example requires that blocks on each side have anti-symmetric shapes.
+We often create regularly sized grids but blocks change shape after complex slicing.
+Beware that some operations do expect certain symmetries in the block-shapes.
+For example matrix multiplication requires that blocks on each side have anti-symmetric shapes.

 Create an Array Object